GetSetAbhi/High-Level-System-Design/logging_and_monitoring/README.md

 Only a couple of things will be discussed.

+## Capacity Estimation

+Capacity Estimation Summary
+Assumptions

+1,000 server pools

+100 servers per pool

+Total servers = 100,000

+Each server emits 100 metrics

+Metrics emitted every 10 seconds

+Peak factor = 2×

+Metric size = 1 KB

+10 Million metric emitted by our server pools.

+metrics are emitted per 10sec so 1M metric per second and it peak it becomes 2M metric per second

+This means that data storage grows by ~200PB per day.

+* Key Inferences
+	* This is an extremely write-heavy system
+	* Storage efficiency is critical

+	  Compression and DOwnsampling is important

 ## Metrics Collections

 There are two approaches to metrics collection, push and pull.